davidlygagnon/fitbit-node/examples/README.md

-# fitbit-node Example
+# Fitbit-Node example
-This is an example of using the fitbit-node client library.

-# How to use it
-This project contains a node.js app built with Express 4.0
+A node.js app built with Express 4.0 showcasing how to use the Fitbit-Node client library.

+This is still a work in progress.